7 Best Monthly Dividend Stocks to Buy Now

 By: Ned Piplovic,

-The only type of investment that income investors like more than equities that deliver a steady flow of quarterly dividend distributions are monthly dividend stocks.
+Monthly Dividend Stocks are the only type of investment that income investors like more than quarterly dividend stocks.

 While the ultimate goal of income investing is a portfolio that delivers a constant flow of income payments, even the most ardent income investor will not invest blindly into equities based solely on a high dividend yield.